-Ed would be proud of this tribute because it’s one of the coolest 3D tributes you’ll see to the Mr. Gasser character.
+Ed would be proud of this tribute because it’s one of the coolest Mr. Gasser 3D tributes you’ll ever see.

 Jerry Sutherland is a veteran automotive writer with a primary focus on the collector car hobby.
 His work has been published in many outlets and publications, including the National Post, Calgary Herald, Edmonton Journal, Ottawa Citizen, Montreal Gazette, Saskatoon StarPhoenix, Regina Leader-Post, Vancouver Sun and The Truth About Cars.
 He is also a regular contributor to Auto Roundup Publications.